eraldoluis/Large-Margin-Structured-Perceptron/README.md

 Author: Eraldo R. Fernandes
 (C) 2011

+## Framework overview

+If you want to learn more about the architecture and internals of the framework, have a look [here](README-dev.md).

 ## What is structured learning?

 Structured learning consists in learning a mapping from inputs to structured